 In 1918 Messrs Crowther and Osborn established a factory in Lowerhouse mill to manufacture household electric lamps under the name of Sceando, pronounced C-and-O. They also had a factory in Bredbury where they made the special glass required, and at Lowerhouse they assembled the bulbs.

-This company lasted only until 1923 when it was wound up in the face of anti-competitative action by the larger lamp makers claiming breach of patents.
+This company lasted only until 1923 when it was wound up in the face of anti-competitive action by the larger lamp makers claiming breach of patents.

 One of the driving forces of the company was Mr J. W. Pattison, who went on to found Radions Ltd., described above, and, later, Lustrolux, described below.